 No business owner wants to break the law.
-But when you’re looking at a letter that suggests you’re breaking the lawa unless you pay hundreds of dollars, you might be tempted to hedge your bets.
+But when you’re looking at a letter that suggests you’re breaking the law unless you pay hundreds of dollars, you might be tempted to hedge your bets.

 Fines You Might Pay

 The numbers cited in the letters are not fines per se.
 They are fees that the organization expects you to pay.
-But if you do not pay those fees, you may be subject to fines outlined in copyright law.
+But if you do not pay those fees, you may be subject to penalties outlined in copyright law.

-In order to gather those fees, PROs must take you to court.
+To gather those fees, PROs must take you to court.
 They can build a case that asks for these fees for every single instance of music you played.
 As you might imagine, the fees can add up quickly.

 That big fine came about, BMI suggests, because the owners of that establishment were sent multiple letters over the years, which they never responded to.
-It is possible that record of neglect made the harsh punishment more likely.
+It is possible that the record of neglect made the harsh punishment more likely.